WHEN was the leaning Tower of Pisa built?

 To show the world just how important the city was, the people of Pisa decided to build a great cathedral complex, the Field of Miracles.
-The plan included a cathedral, a baptistery, a bell tower (Tower of Pisa) and a cemetery.
+The plan included a cathedral, a baptistery, a bell tower (the Tower of Pisa) and a cemetery.

 WHO built the leaning tower of Pisa?

 The real identity of Tower of Pisa’s architects is a mystery.

 The most accredited architects of this first phase of work are Bonanno Pisano and Gherardo din Gherardo.